Ahmed0Mukhtar/SE4GI_Project/README.md

             git,
             geoalchemy2.

+3 - From github, download the wole SE4GI_project repository on your device.

-3- From the repository, download the file preprocessing.py, and modify the line 86, putting your actual username, password and database inside of the ones already written.
+4 - In the file preprocessing.py, modify the line 86, putting your actual username, password and database name for accessing your Postgres Database instead of the ones already written.
 Then run it.

+5 - Run the schema.py, after changing the username, password, and database name line

-4- Now everything is done !
+6 - Now everything is done !
 You can run the file main_app.py and go see it on your localhost !!